aspnet/Benchmarks/src/BenchmarksDriver2/README.md

   --services.[SERVICE].source.repository                                                The git repository containing the source code to build, e.g., https://github.com/aspnet/aspnetcore
   --services.[SERVICE].source.branchOrCommit                                            A branch name of commit hash, e.g., my/branch, issue/1234
-  --services.[SERVICE].source.initSubmodules                                            Weither to init submodules when a git repository is used, e.g., true
+  --services.[SERVICE].source.initSubmodules                                            Whether to init submodules when a git repository is used, e.g., true
   --services.[SERVICE].source.localFolder                                               The local path containing the source code to upload to the server. e.g., /code/mybenchmarks
   --services.[SERVICE].source.project                                                   The project file to build, relative to the source code base path, e.g., src/Benchmarks/Benchmarks.csproj